 Inspiration and Mission

-King University and the Social Work programs are committed to meeting the needs of our students as well as the clients and communities of the Appalachian Highland region and beyond.
-The mission of our new MSW program aligns both with the King University mission as well as the National Association of Social Workers Code of Ethics:
+King University and the Social Work programs are committed to meeting the needs of our students, clients within our home region, and communities across the U.S. The mission of our MSW program aligns both with the King University mission as well as the National Association of Social Workers Code of Ethics:

 “We prepare thoughtful, resourceful, and responsible advanced level social work practitioners for far-reaching service and leadership.
 This mission is achieved through a commitment to the values and ethics of the Social Work profession, and a focus on service and justice for vulnerable and oppressed populations in the context of a Christian academic community.”